mokolodi1/MedBook_/data_model.md

 - signature scores for the TP53 signature applied to the WCDT gene expression data set
 - WCDT + TCGA gene expression data after COMBAT batch correction

-A data set has a value type, which describes what kind of data it contains (gene expression, signature scores, etc.).
+A data set has a value type, which describes what kind of data it contains (gene expression, signature scores, etc).
 Each data set also has a metadata field which contains different information depending on the value type.
 Under most circumstances, data sets with differing metadata fields are not comparable.

 Here is a list of proposed value types and metadata fields associated with each:
 - gene expression